-Heritage has been a fervent opponent of the Kyoto protocol.
-It runs a searchable online database of “policy experts”(www.policyexperts.org) that includes renowned climate change skeptics Patrick Michaels, Sallie Baliunas, Thomas Gale Moore, Robert Balling, and Fred Singer.
+The Heritage Foundation has been a fervent opponent of the Kyoto protocol and its online database of “policy experts”(www.policyexperts.org) includes many climate change skeptics such as Patrick Michaels, Sallie Baliunas, Thomas Gale Moore, Robert Balling, and Fred Singer. ,

 The Heritage Foundation has had considerable influence over Republican politicians.
 It is estimated that two-thirds of the policy recommendations it made in 1981 were adopted by the Reagan Administration.
-The Heritage Foundation has been described as “the most effective media operation in American politics."
+The Heritage Foundation has been described as “the most effective media operation in American politics.” ,

 Stance on Climate Change

 “[C]limate change […] is a contentious and unproven scientific theory.” — Hans von Spakovsky, Senior Legal Fellow and manager of the Election Law Reform Initiative at The Heritage Foundation.